icecube/OMSim/documentation/extra_doc/0_common.md

 Each optical module and harness is defined in its respective class, located in the `/common/geometry_construction/` folder.
 These inherit from the virtual base class `OMSimOpticalModule`.

 This inheritance ensures the definition of functions to retrieve the pressure vessel's weight (necessary for radioactive decay studies) and the count of PMTs inside the module.
-The `OMSimOpticalModule` interface inherits from `abcDetectorComponent`, a general helper class simplifying construction.
+The `OMSimOpticalModule` interface inherits from `OMSimDetectorComponent`, a general helper class simplifying construction.
 Most OMSim geometries inherit from this class, as illustrated in the dependency diagram below:

 ![Inheritance diagram](classabc_detector_component__inherit__graph.svg)